nobuto-m/dotfiles/README.md

 1. create a USB startup disk ([Ubuntu](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu), [Windows](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows))

-1. copy SHA256SUM and SHA256SUM.gpg into the USB stick to verify signature later

 1. boot up with the USB stick

 1. install Ubuntu Desktop with the options below
    * Encrypt the new Ubuntu installation for security (dm-crypt with LUKS)
-   * Encrypt my home folder (eCryptfs)

 1. Shrink / to 120G